AlmudenaZhou/mage-gharchive-etl-orchestration/README.md

 ## Mage Structure

-Mage phase follows the [ETL process](../README.md#etl).
-The orchestrator makes individual calls, one hour at a time.
-The process inside Mage it is divided into 3 steps:
+Mage phase follows the [ETL process](../README.md#etl) outlined in the main README.
+The orchestrator initiates individual calls, processing data one hour at a time.
+The Mage process is divided into three steps:

-- [load_data](gharchive/data_loaders/download_gharchive_data_bulk.py) includes until first dataframe conversion included.
+- [load_data](gharchive/data_loaders/download_gharchive_data_bulk.py) covers the process until the initial dataframe conversion
-- [transform](gharchive/transformers/compress_data_to_df_bulk.py) includes until after converted to schema included.
+- [transform](gharchive/transformers/compress_data_to_df_bulk.py)  encompasses the process from data compression to schema conversion.
-- [export](gharchive/data_exporters/dataframe_to_gcs_parquet.py) includes save the data into a datalake
+- [export](gharchive/data_exporters/dataframe_to_gcs_parquet.py) handles the saving of data into a datalake.

 Note:
-It seems mage transform to json if the output is not a dataframe => tuples or dictionaries that containes dataframes are transformed into json
+Mage transforms data into JSON if the output is not a dataframe, such as tuples or dictionaries containing dataframes.

 ## Setup

 1. Build the container: `docker compose build`
 2. Start the container: `docker compose up`
-3. Add secrets.json with the google cloud credentials
+3. Add `secrets.json` with the Google Cloud credentials
-4. Change io_config.yaml to:
+4. Modify `io_config.yaml` as follows:
     ```
     version: 0.1.1
     default:
       # Google
       GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/secrets.json"
     ```

 ## Backfilled setup

-This will help you to load historical data or to fill gaps if a real-time hourly trigger has failed.
+To load historical data or fill gaps from failed real-time hourly triggers, follow these steps:

-1. Fill the start and end date and time for the dates you want to fill your database
+1. Specify the start and end date and time for the period you want to fill in your database.
-1. Interval type -> hour
+1. Select the interval type as "hour".
-1. Interval units -> 1
+1. Set the interval units to "1".